-The following are some excerpts from an article entitled, ‘You Only Have So Many Tomorrows’, geared towards those of us who make it to the end stage of life.
-I’ve taken some suggestions that may be useful to those of you who have just begun to live …
+The following excerpts are from a piece entitled, ‘You Only Have So Many Tomorrows’, meant for those who make it to their golden years.
+We’ve highlighted some regrets that may serve advantageous to those of you who have just begun to live …

 It's so easy to be seduced by a stable salary, a solid routine and a comfortable life, but at what expense?